Keyboard shortcuts

 Parse Tree

-Replace the function process_operation with this implementation.
+Replace the process_operation function with:

 #![allow(unused)]